sponug/sponug.github.io/_posts/2026-01-05-Fix-Vulnerabilities-CC.md

 ## The prompts

 I've open-sourced the full prompt set.
-You don't need to run all 14—pick the ones relevant to your situation.

 | # | Prompt | Phase | When to Use |
 |---|--------|-------|-------------|